karanaper-spec/CMS-Peptides-template/README.md

 npm install -g to-cms
 ```

+---

 ### Step 7: Run Shopify Migration

 ```cmd
 to-cms /to_shopify
 ```

+---

 ### Step 8: Authenticate via Link

 1. A login link will appear in the terminal
-2. Click the link or copy it to your browser
+2. Click the link or copy it into your browser
 3. Log in with your Shopify credentials
 4. Click Approve to grant access